 Most homeowners, at some point, will have a roach control problem.
 For those who keep tidy kitchens, never leave dirty dishes in the sink, clean their floors regularly, and always wipe down their counters, the appearance of roaches is baffling.
 If you keep a clean home, why do you still have roach control problems?
+The truth is, even the cleanest homes can still attract roaches.
+These pests are drawn to sources of water and warmth, and can easily enter a home through cracks and crevices.
+In addition to maintaining a clean kitchen, it's important to also address any potential entry points and to consider waterbug infestation control methods, such as sealing up cracks and using bait traps or insecticides to eliminate the problem.
+Regular inspections and preventative measures can help keep roaches at bay in even the tidiest of homes.

 The first thing to consider is that roaches have easy access.
 All it takes is a loose screen door, small crevices in your home's foundation, or -- somewhat less alarming -- an open drain.
 These are all access points that make it easy for roaches to enter your home and set up residence.
 Your home need not be dirty to attract roaches.
 It need only provide access.